Red Line Expectations

 BART stations have digital signs that tell you the ETAs for various trains.
 These ETAs have always been accurate when I have traveled BART.
 Other BART riders may have had different experiences, but it is head-and-shoulders above the T (it’s quiter and cleaner too).

-Pingback from Dan Dunn’s Podium » MBTA Screws Up (Repeatedly)
+5. Pingback: Dan Dunn’s Podium » MBTA Screws Up (Repeatedly)